 We first show that representation maps lead to optimal unlabeled sample compression schemes and that they are equivalent to unique sink orientations (USO) of $G(C)$ (see below for the two conditions defining USOs).
-Using this geometric characterization, we show that constructing a representation map for an ample concept class can be reduced to solving an instance of the Independent System of Representatives problem~\cite{AhBeZi}.
 We also show that corner peelings of ample classes are equivalent to the existence of acyclic USOs.
 In Section~\ref{s:substr}, we show how from representation maps for an ample class $C$ to derive representation maps for substructures of $C$ (intersections with cubes, restrictions and reductions).
-In Section~\ref{s:pre-rep}, we show there exist maps satisfying each one of the two conditions defining USOs (but not both).
+In Section~\ref{s:pre-rep}, we show that there exist maps satisfying each one of the two conditions defining USOs (but not both).
+Finally, using the geometric characterization of representation maps as USOs, we show that constructing a representation map for an ample concept class can be reduced to solving an instance of the Independent System of Representatives problem~\cite{AhBeZi}.

-\subsection{Unlabeled sample compression schemes and representation maps}
+\subsection{Unlabeled Sample Compression Schemes and Representation Maps}

 In the next theorem, we prove that, analogously to maximum classes, representation maps for ample classes lead to unlabeled sample compression schemes of size $\vcdim(C)$.
 This also shows that the representation maps for ample classes are equivalent to $\Delta$-representation maps.